 - If funds are not available in your WePay account, funds are withdrawn from your connected bank account

-- You have 5 business days to challenge the chargeback, or it will automatically concede the chargeback and process a refund to your client
+- You have 5 business days to challenge the chargeback

 - Once WePay receives your chargeback challenge and supporting documents, WePay will contest the chargeback on your behalf with the appropriate credit card company or issuing bank.
 The timing for this process varies and can take up to 90 days

-For more details on chargebacks and what you can do to avoid them, check out WePay’s page here.
+For more details on chargebacks and what you can do to avoid them, review WePay’s details here.